nuclio/nuclio/docs/concepts/architecture.md

 Some jobs involve distributing data or work items across multiple function processor instances.
 For example, a Kafka stream can be divided into several partitions, and each partition should only be processed by a single processor at any given time.
 Or in the case of a sharded dataset, you might want to scale-out the processing of the dataset across multiple processing elements, which requires a resource-scheduling entity that will distribute data partitions to the available processors and track the execution and completion.

-nuclio includes a "dealer" entity that can dynamically distribute N resources (shards, partitions, tasks, etc.) to M processors, and can handle aspects of failures and scale-up or scale-down of resources and processors.
+Nuclio includes a "dealer" entity that can dynamically distribute N resources (shards, partitions, tasks, etc.) to M processors, and can handle aspects of failures and scale-up or scale-down of resources and processors.

 ### Event object (used by the function)